miavh123/Employee-Information-System-back-end/README.md

 Please note that Moesif CORS chrome plugin is needed to gain access to CORS Usage

 The homepage displays a list of all employees in the system.
-Click on an employee's name to view their details and edit or delete them.
+Click on an employee's name to view their details and delete them.
 Use the search bar to filter the list of employees by name.

 Future Work
 Implenet the Update and Delete from CRUD